 The final step is to fill the popsicle mold to the top line of your mold with the strawberry puree.
-Place the top of the mold on and freeze for 4-6 hours.
+Place the top of the mold on and freeze for 4-6 hours to set.

 - 2 kiwis

-Pour in strawberry puree to just below the half point of your popsicle mold.
-Place in the freezer for 30 minutes.
+- Pour in strawberry puree to just below the half point of your popsicle mold.
+Place the puree in the freezer for 30 minutes.
 Make sure it is placed in the freezer straight.

 - Then pour in the kiwi puree so it makes a nice stripe across (about a half inch to one inch).
 Place back into the freezer for 20-30 minutes.
 Again, make sure it is in there straight.